joglr/katpis/README.md

 Fetches any available sample files given the shortname of any kattis problem.

-### Example
-For the problem "Quality-Adjusted Life-Year" at open.kattis.com/problems/qaly

-Run `katpis fetch qaly`, and if there is sample files avalible, they will be downloaded and placed in the current directory.
+Example: For the problem "Quality-Adjusted Life-Year" at open.kattis.com/problems/qaly, run `katpis fetch qaly`, and if there is sample files avalible, they will be downloaded and placed in the current directory.

 ## Template
 `template <filename-with-extension>`

-### Example
-`katpis template Hello.java`, will generate a java file with some parsing template content, to the current directory.
+Example: `katpis template Hello.java`, will generate a java file with some parsing template content, to the current directory.

 ## Development